 Studio photographers will appreciate that the Olympus E-M5 II (unlike the A7S) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The E-M5 II is a recent model that features in the current product line-up of Olympus.
-In contrast, the A7S has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the A7S was succeeded by the Sony A7S II.
+Both the E-M5 II and the A7S have been discontinued, but can regularly be found used on eBay.
+The A7S was replaced by the Sony A7S II, while the E-M5 II was followed by the Olympus E-M5 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.